TonyGermaneri/canvas-datagrid/README.md

 --------------------
 Removes the context menu if it is present.

-getObjectAt(x, y)
+getCellAt(x, y)
 -----------------
-Gets the object at pixel coordinate x and y.
+Gets the cell at grid pixel coordinate x and y.

-Object has two properties.  .
-And `item` which is a reference to the cell (if any).
-This is what the item property appears like.

 order(columnName, direction)
 ----------------------------